zoo

 • Take the park bus

-Of course, if you use a safari rental car or the park bus, you will have to pay an additional fee.
+Of course, there will be an additional charge if you use a safari rental car or the park bus.

-*We do not cover any damage caused to your vehicle by animals.
+*We do not offer any compensation for damage to your vehicle caused by animals.

-*Please note that scratches on your vehicle and damage to side mirrors and door visors may occur.
+*Please be aware that scratches on your vehicle, damage to side mirrors, door visors, etc. may occur.

 *We recommend using a safari rental car when entering the park.

-(even for cars with side mirrors, you will be asked to fold them when entering the free-range area).
+(even cars with side mirrors are instructed to be folded in when entering the free-roaming area).

-So my family got into a zebra-print safari rental car.
+So my family and I rode in a zebra-patterned safari rental car.

-When you enter the free-roaming area, you first pass through the area where the lions are roaming free.
+Upon entering the free-roaming area, you first pass through an area where lions roam freely.

-Here, you can open the car window and feed the animals.
+Here, you can open your car windows and feed the animals.

-The animals know that when a car approaches, they will get food, so they come towards the car one after another.
+The animals know that they will be fed when a car approaches, so they come running towards it in droves.

-They bang their noses and horns against the side of the car window...even though they are herbivores, they are not at all "herbivorous."
+They bump their noses and horns against the side windows of the car... they are herbivores, but they are anything but "herbivorous."

 Herbivores approaching the car (photographed by the author; all subsequent photos were taken by the author or accompanying persons)

-The elephants are kept in a fenced area, so you can't get close by car, but when we threw food onto the ground in front of the fence, the elephants skillfully used their trunks to pick up the food and eat it.
+The elephants were kept in an enclosure, so we couldn't get close by car, but when we threw food onto the ground in front of the fence, they skillfully used their trunks to pick it up and eat it.

-sort of intermediate gate set up in a convenient location where we could buy more food.
+Conveniently, there was a kind of intermediate gate where we could buy more food.

-The price was half the price of buying it at the entrance, which was an excellent price.
+The price was half of what we paid at the entrance, a perfect price.

 Of course, we ended up buying some.